How to become a model - a guide to learning how to become a model

 - Get references, and get as many as you can.
 That would include other models, photographers, and talent agents.
 Also, be sure that a legitimate photographer is doing the same with you.
-You must never take anything for granted.
+It would be best if you never took anything for granted.

 - Get phone numbers and addresses.
-If he or she is hesitant, then reconsider the photoshoot.
+If they are hesitant, then reconsider the photoshoot.

-- Make sure you know what the photoshoot will consist of, and never feel pressured to do anything that you do not feel comfortable doing if anything else goes with your gut feeling before doing a scheduled photo shoot.
+- Make sure you know what the photoshoot will consist of.
+Never feel pressured to do anything that you do not feel comfortable doing if anything else goes with your gut feeling before a scheduled photoshoot.

-- Always bring cash just in case for emergencies
+- Always bring cash just in case of emergencies.

 - Keep in mind that modeling is a business.
 So, be prepared to negotiate with prospective employers regarding pay and content.
 Do not just drop a photoshoot because you do not like what the company is offering you; negotiate until you get something you want.
 It is always okay to say, "Thank you, but no thank you."
 You never know the employer you turn down today will be a star tomorrow, so treat everyone with respect and stay humbled.